 - You can notify the media in advance of product releases, new services, or initiatives.
 Some magazines plan three months ahead of time, if not more, so you can prepare ideas to show and pitch ahead of time.

 You can spot opportunities where you can capitalize on the news and actions of others – also known as newsjacking.
 There have a number of scheduled awareness days and weeks that can provide an opportunity to draw attention to the company.
 You must explore spaces outside your core competencies.
 Examine how you might be innovative in supporting initiatives.
 Otherwise, you can use your own experience and employees as case studies.

 - You can become laser-focused on activities that will help you achieve your goals and communicate with and to the people you wish to reach.
 This allows you to quit wasting time on things that aren’t on the agenda.
 That isn’t to say you won’t take advantage of possibilities that present themselves.
-Rather, a PR calendar helps in keeping you on target rather than being distracted by something that occurs to you in the spur of the moment.
+Rather, a PR calendar helps by keeping you on target rather than being distracted by something that occurs to you in the spur of the moment.